Aegisub/aegisite/content/en/docs/latest/Editing_Subtitles.md

 Split lines after current frame
-: As above, but it splits off the portion of the line after the current frame rather than the portion before the current frame, for when doing frame-by-frame typesetting from the last to the first frame of a line.
+: As above, but it splits off the portion of the line after the current frame rather than the potion before the current frame, for when doing frame-by-frame typesetting from the last to the first frame of a line.

 Split (by karaoke)